X-Mesh: Towards Fast and Accurate Text-driven 3D Stylization via Dynamic Textual Guidance: Experiments

 \textbf{Qualitative Comparisons.} In this comparison study presented in \figref{fig:compare}, we provide evidence of the superiority of our proposed method, \shortname{}, over several existing state-of-the-art approaches for text-driven 3D stylization.
 We observe that Text2Mesh~\cite{michel2022text2mesh} frequently produces unreasonable deformation, which can be attributed to excessive displacement of vertices.
 For instance, we provide the example of the \emph{``a dark castle''} in the bottom part of \figref{fig:compare}, where Text2Mesh generates several spikes that do not conform to the original structure of the castle.

-On the other hand, TANGO~\cite{ChenChenNeurIPS22}, which does not displace the vertices of the original mesh, does not suffer from the deformation problem observed in Text2Mesh.
-However, TANGO still has several shortcomings in terms of stylization quality and text understanding.
-We demonstrate this by showing the example of the \emph{``a colorful candy vase''} in the top part of \figref{fig:compare}, where TANGO simply applies several colors to the vase without taking into account its underlying structure.
+On the other hand, TANGO~\cite{ChenChenNeurIPS22} and TEXTure~\cite{richardson2023texture}, which do not displace the vertices of the original mesh, do not suffer from the deformation problem observed in Text2Mesh.
+However, They still has several shortcomings in terms of stylization quality and text understanding.
+We demonstrate this by showing the example of the \emph{``a colorful candy vase''} in the top part of \figref{fig:compare}, where TANGO and TEXTure simply apply several colors to the vase without taking into account its underlying structure.

-In contrast, our proposed method, \shortname{}, overcomes both of issues and generates textures that conform to the target text through proper displacement and color prediction for each vertex.
+In contrast, our proposed method, \shortname{}, overcomes both issues and generates textures that conform to the target text through proper displacement and color prediction for each vertex.
 We attribute this advantage to the introduction of dynamic guidance of text during vertex attribute prediction.
 By incorporating dynamic textual guidance, our method is able to generate more accurate results that are in line with the target text.